ThatSINEWAVE/DiscordGPT-Bot/README.md

 ### Configuration

-- **Discord Token & OpenAI API Key**: You need to create a .env file at the root of the project directory and add your Discord token and OpenAI API key as follows:
+- **Discord Token & OpenAI API Key**: You need to create a config.py file or use the provided one at the root of the project directory and add your Discord token and OpenAI API key as follows:

 ```python
 DISCORD_TOKEN=your_discord_bot_token